Our building is on the National Register of Historic Places.

 STAMPER’S DISTINCTIVE FURNISHINGS SINCE 1923

-Three generations of commitment to excellence is the underlying factor that allows Stamper’s on The Square to acknowledge over 90 years of business.
-But the furniture and home accessories store’s success is also a story of dreams and sacrifice by the men who guided it with a firm and steady hand.
+Three generations of commitment to excellence is the underlying factor that allows Stamper’s on The Square to acknowledge nearly 100 years in business.
+But the furniture and home accessories store’s success is also a story of dreams and sacrifice by the men and women who made it what it is today.

 As the brainchild of Joseph Otto and Lucy Mae Stamper and her sister Lillie Kimbrough, the Ocoee, Tennessee family gave the store its beginnings on 411 Highway in 1923.